ifthikhan/blog-osaurs/posts/tales-of-shell-ninja-xargs.md

 Every once in a while I discover nifty features of shell and have been itching to share :).
 Here goes the first in a serieis of **shell** tales.

 [XARGS][x] is usually used when the output of a command which is `\n` seperated needs to be the input of another command.
-Passing the command the and piped input to `xarg` it builds the input and pass it to the given command.
+Passing the command the and piped input to `xargs` it builds the input and pass it to the given command.

     $ seq 10 | xargs echo ">>"
     >> 1 2 3 4 5 6 7 8 9 10-